varnishcache/varnish-cache/doc/sphinx/reference/varnish-cli.rst

 HISTORY
 =======

-The varnish manual page was written by Per Buer in 2011.
-Some of the text was taken from the Varnish Cache wiki, the varnishd(7) man page or the varnish source code.
+The Varnish manual page was written by Per Buer in 2011.
+Some of the text was taken from the Varnish Cache wiki, the varnishd(7) man page or the Varnish source code.

 COPYRIGHT
 =========